brunogarcia/openapi-generators/README.md

 Source: [API Mocking - Everything You Need To Know](https://www.gravitee.io/blog/api-mocking-guide)

 ## Tools
+- [Bruno](https://www.usebruno.com/) stores your collections directly in a folder on your filesystem.
+We use a plain text markup language, Bru, to save information about API requests.
 - [typescript-fetch](https://openapi-generator.tech/docs/generators/typescript-fetch/) for generate the API Client.
 There are other generators that can be used.
 Check the [Client Generator](https://openapi-generator.tech/docs/generators#client-generators) page.
 - [MSW](https://mswjs.io) for generate the API Mock.
 - [msw-auto-mock](https://github.com/zoubingwu/msw-auto-mock) for generate random mock data from OpenAPI descriptions for MSW.